 multiplied by a Heaviside step function and convoluted with a Gaussian of 120~fs FWHM to account for the pump and probe pulse durations.
 The dynamics are well reproduced by two components with time constants $\tau_1$ and $\tau_2$, which describe the thermalization of excited electrons with different degrees of freedom, including lattice, strongly coupled phonons, spin and bosonic excitations of electronic origin \cite{,dal2012disentangling}.

 A summary of fit results is shown in Fig.~\ref{fig: RT fit param}, where the extracted parameters are plotted as a function of $I_{\mathrm{exc}}$.
-For all pump photon energies, the fast decay time $\tau_1$ ranges from 100~fs to 300~fs, increasing with excitation fluence (see Fig.~\ref{fig: RT fit param}a).
+Data corresponding to $E_{\mathrm{EUV}} = 23.5$~eV (O-2s shallow core level) are not included in Fig.~\ref{fig: RT fit param} because the estimated excitation fluence for this photon energy, resonant with oxygen states, is strongly affected by uncertainties in the beamline transmission.
+In particular, oxidation of filters and mirrors over time likely reduces the actual transmission, leading to an overestimation of $I_{\mathrm{exc}}$.
+Fit parameters relative to 23.5~eV pump can be found in Supplementary Material (see Fig. S4) \cite{supplemental}.
+For all other pump photon energies, Fig.~\ref{fig: RT fit param}a shows that the fast decay time $\tau_1$ ranges from 100~fs to 300~fs, increasing with excitation fluence.
 This fluence-dependent slowing down is consistent with predictions from two-temperature model rate equations, in which stronger excitation produces a larger instantaneous rise in electronic temperature, thereby reducing the recovery rate~\cite{allen1987theory,giannetti2016ultrafast}.